MayaBenj/Wikipedia-Web-Crawler/README.md

 # Wikipedia-Web-Crawler
-Script crawls Wikipedia from a random page, entering the first link of each page untill reaching Hitler (or a stop condition)
+Script crawls Wikipedia from a random page, entering the first link of each page until reaching Hitler (or a stop condition)